Unique Steady-State Squeezing in a Driven Quantum Rabi Model

-In an open quantum system, the dissipation will eventually bring the state of the system to a (squeezed) vacuum.
+\emph{Driven-Dissipative Quantum Rabi model}.
+In an open quantum system, the dissipation will eventually bring the state of the system to the ground state.
 In order to prevent this, we continuously drive the system.
-Since the effective Hamiltonian is quadratic the system is described by a Gaussian state, and we expect that the dynamics of the full Hamiltonian is also well approximated by Gaussian physics.
-Therefore, we use a second-order mean-field description \cite{Plankensteiner2022quantumcumulantsjl}, which leads to a closed set of equations~\cite{[{See Supplemental Material at }][{ for the details.}]supp}.
-The effect of spin and harmonic oscillator dissipation is taken into account by means of the Lindblad master equation
+Since the effective Hamiltonian is quadratic the system is described by a Gaussian state, and we expect that the dynamics of the { full quantum Rabi} Hamiltonian is also well approximated by Gaussian physics.
+Therefore, we use a second-order mean-field description \cite{Plankensteiner2022quantumcumulantsjl}, which leads to a closed set of equations~\cite{[{See the \textsc{QuantumCumulants.jl} code at }][{ for details.}]supp}.
+The effect of harmonic oscillator dissipation with rate $\kappa$ is taken into account by means of the Lindblad master equation

+Note that once the coupling is strong, the jump operators have to be redefined~\cite{dissipation2011blais,rabl2018dissipativeQRM,Cattaneo_2019,RevModPhys.91.025005}.
+The role of the jump operators for a dissipative process is to bring the (un-driven) system to a unique ground state.
+For strongly interacting systems, the ground state has much more energy than the ground state of a non-interacting system.
+In other words, the ground state of strongly interacting systems is a highly excited state of a non-interacting system.
+Therefore, using naively the jump operators for the non-interacting systems would lead to unphysical behavior as, for instance, extracting energy from the ground state~\cite{[{See Supplemental Material at }][{ for details.}]sup1}.
+A similar argument holds for the driving term.
+Once the coupling is strong, we are no longer driving the bare mode described by $\hat a$ but a new (dressed) mode described by $\hat c$.